French Pleat Drapes & Curtains: Bespoke Art for Windows

 Width: Measure width of your curtain pole/track.
 Add 7-10 inches to this measurement.
 This should be the final width of your panels *altogether* in a pair.
 For example, to cover a pole of width 70 inches, we recommend total panel width of 77-80 inches.
 Then depending on whether you are looking for a single wide panel or a pair, you can either order one panel that is about 80 inches wide or two panels of 40 inches each.

 True craftsmanship is an amalgam of passion, industry, artistry, knowledge, and perfectionism, and what’s a better way of showcasing it in drapes than the French pleats?
-If you’ve made up your mind to let your home beam with fine, artistic detailing, we are all braced up at Spiffy Spools to aid you in your sojourn.
+If you’ve made up your mind to let your home beam with fine, artistic detailing, whether it be in the form of bedroom curtains, or your closet door curtains, we are all braced up at Spiffy Spools to aid you in your sojourn.

 Bonne chance et amuse-toi bien!